FabioMR/route_authorizer/README.md

 # RouteAuthorizer

-TODO: Write a gem description
+Simple routes authorization solution for Rails based on user roles.
+All permissions are defined in a single location (the Permission class) and not duplicated across your code.

 ## Installation

-Add this line to your application's Gemfile:
+Add in your Gemfile:

     gem 'route_authorizer'